Manchester City F.C. in international football: Under Pep Guardiola: 2016 to 2026, top-four UEFA ranking, first-ever Champions League final and continental treble

 For the third consecutive season, and for the fourth time in the club's history, City reached the Champions League semi-finals in 2022–23.
 After topping their group of Borussia Dortmund of the Bundesliga, Sevilla of La Liga and F.C.
 Copenhagen of the Danish Superliga undefeated, with four wins and two draws, the Blues were drawn up against RB Leipzig in the round of 16 for the third and fourth fixtures between the sides in their histories.
 At the Red Bull Arena, Riyad Mahrez's first half opener was cancelled out by Joško Gvardiol in the second half, and City drew 1–1 after being denied a penalty in the final seconds.
-The draw would not matter as City eviscerated the German side 7–0 in the second leg, with a record-equalling five goals from Erling Haaland, and one each from new captain İlkay Gündoğan and from Kevin De Bruyne.
-The Blues would then be drawn up against another Bundesliga side, this time Bayern Munich, 2019–20 Champions League winners and reigning German champions.
-In the first leg at the Etihad Stadium, City comfortably outplayed Bayern and defeated them 3–0, with a first Champions League goal for Rodri and one each from Bernardo Silva and Erling Haaland, effectively sending City through after one leg.
+City defeated the German side 7–0 in the second leg, with a record-equalling five goals from Erling Haaland, and one each from new captain İlkay Gündoğan and from Kevin De Bruyne.
+The Blues would then be drawn up against another Bundesliga side, this time Bayern Munich, reigning German champions.
+In the first leg at the Etihad Stadium, City won 3–0, with a first Champions League goal for Rodri and one each from Bernardo Silva and Erling Haaland.
 The following week, they drew 1–1 at the Allianz Arena, with another goal from Haaland confirming City's semi-finals spot 4–1 on aggregate to face Real Madrid there for the second consecutive season.
-The first leg was played at the Santiago Bernabéu Stadium, and Vinícius Júnior gave Madrid a 1–0 lead at half time with a stunning goal.
-However, City's reliable talisman Kevin De Bruyne salvaged the Blues a 1–1 draw at a stadium that saw their Champions League campaign collapse a year ago.
-Then, in one of their best performances in the Pep Guardiola era, Manchester City sealed their spot in the final thanks to an incredible 4–0 win in the second leg at the Etihad Stadium, with a first half brace from Bernardo Silva, and second half goals from Manuel Akanji and Julián Álvarez.
+The first leg was played at the Santiago Bernabéu Stadium, and Vinícius Júnior gave Madrid a 1–0 lead at half time.
+However, City's Kevin De Bruyne equalised for a 1–1 draw.
+Manchester City sealed their spot in the final with a 4–0 win in the second leg at the Etihad Stadium, with a first-half brace from Bernardo Silva, and second-half goals from Manuel Akanji and Julián Álvarez.